cloudstateu/wsb-msazure/Lab3: Web application in PaaS mode.md

 10. Copy URL link from main dashboard of Azure Web App to any web browser.
 11. You should the welcome page of the Azure Web App.

+## Task 3: Deploy application to Web App.
+1. Click on Azure icon in left menu in VS Code.
+2.
 <br><br>

 <center><p>&copy; 2019 Chmurowisko Sp. z o.o.<p></center>